 Finding the right suppliers of products to sell on your online store can be difficult and time-consuming.
 How do you know what to trust or where to start your search?

 Luckily, wholesale vendor and supplier directories can help make your search simpler.

-These directories list thousands of wholesale suppliers, allowing merchants to browse suppliers and their product offerings in one place.
+These directories list thousands of wholesale vendors, allowing merchants to browse the best suppliers and their product offerings in one place.

-Some of these directories are completely free to use, while others require merchants to pay a fee in order to gain access.
+Some of these directories are completely free to use, while others require merchants to pay a fee to gain access.